alundiak/react-sum/README.md

 - Replaced old [Storybook](https://github.com/storybookjs/storybook) approach by new [Ladle](https://ladle.dev/) :)
 - As of July-2025 [ascii-math](https://github.com/ForbesLindesay/ascii-math) remains built as pure JavaScript referring deep inside to MathML.
 And for TypeScript project there is no typings.
   - So I created `ascii-math.d.ts` => `declare module "ascii-math";` to suppress TypeScript error.
-  - Also maybe will replace by [asciimath-parser](https://github.com/widcardw/asciimath-parser) with [KaTeX](https://katex.org/) aka [katex](https://github.com/KaTeX)
+- Added usage of alternative [asciimath-parser](https://github.com/widcardw/asciimath-parser) with [KaTeX](https://katex.org/) aka [katex](https://github.com/KaTeX)
   - but KaTeX brings lot of fonts into `dist` after `npm run build`
 - Maybe https://www.mathjax.org/#gettingstarted - https://github.com/mathjax/MathJax - (High-quality display of LaTeX, MathML, and AsciiMath notation in HTML pages)
   - but looks CommonJS-oriented and last updated in 2022.
 Not ESM-ready (only `es5`).

 TODO